-As an adult supporting youth, you can play an important role in helping youth understand their risk and identifying ways to get tested.
+As an adult supporting youth in care, you can play an important role in helping youth understand their risk and identifying ways to get tested.

-- " Many teens and young adults are unaware of the behaviors that can put them at risk for STIs. - " If you are working with a youth who has an STI, it is important to destigmatize diagnosis and treatment and encourage partner communication.
+- " Many teens are unaware of the behaviors that can put them at risk for STIs. - " If you are working with a youth who has an STI, it is important to destigmatize diagnosis and treatment and encourage partner communication.
 Avoid using shaming language, and acknowledge that many people will contract an STI during their lifetime. - " A history of trauma can impede decision-making and increase feelings of shame around a positive STI diagnosis.

 - " STIs do not discriminate.
-Many people from all walks of life experience or live with STIs. - " The sooner an STI is identified and treated, the better the health outcome. - " Testing is readily available and easy, but most health care providers do not automatically test for STIs. - " People in abusive or unequal relationships are not as likely to advocate for condom use and have higher rates of STIs.
+Many people from all walks of life experience or live with STIs. - The sooner an STI is identified and treated, the better the health outcome. - " Testing is readily available and easy, but most health care providers do not automatically test for STIs. - " People in abusive or unequal relationships are not as likely to advocate for condom use and have higher rates of STIs.

-NOTE: Most services for testing and treatment of sexually transmitted infections are covered by MaineCare or are offered on a sliding fee scale.
+NOTE: Most services for testing and treatment of sexually transmitted infections are covered by MaineCare.